readlearncode/Java-Enterprise-Edition-Introduction/README.md

-# EJB Challenge Solution
+# CDI Challenge Solution

-This repository contains the solution to the EJB challenge.
+This repository contains the solution to the CDI challenge.

 ## Challenge